dwavesystems/dwave-optimization/docs/intro.rst

 *   The :meth:`~dwave.optimization.symbols.Min` symbol is a
     mathematical operation on inputs from other symbols.
 In this model, it generates the objective function.
-*   The :meth:`~dwave.optimization.symbols.Sum`
-    (:meth:`~dwave.optimization.mathematical.add` method)
-    symbol is another mathematical operation.
-Here, it is used because the objective function being minimized must be a scalar and :code:`y`, like :code:`i` and :code:`c` are matrices (of a single element each).

 The directed acyclic graph below illustratively represents the model for minimizing polynomial :math:`y = i^2 - 4i`.